jofrysutanto/mac-dev/README.md

 - Run Hyper for the first time to install all plugins
 - Run Sublime Text for the first time to install all plugins (enter License key too if have one.)

+> When opening Sublime Text for the very first time, it might show warning about missing Packages.
+Simply run 'Install Package Control' command from command palette.
+Restart Sublime after (it will throw the same warning again) and let it install all packages in the background.

 ## Generate SSH keys

 ```